Kordian98/watir-project/README.md

-• Automate and attach automation test results(test execution log) in the repository <b><== Cucumber automaticly creates a html-based raport with test reasults if we use "cucumber -f html -o 'logfile.html' features/happy-path.feature" command.
+• Automate and attach automation test results(test execution log) in the repository <b><== Cucumber automaticly creates a html-based report with test reasults if we use "cucumber -f html -o 'logfile.html' features/happy-path.feature" command.
 Exemplary report available in this repo, name of file is logfile.html, direct link: https://github.com/Kordian98/watir-project/blob/master/logfile.html</b>

 • Add COMMENTS or implement the automation in such a way that would work even with the form being in different locale/language (you can assume your